djrobinson/arb-watch/README.md

 ### Adding a New Integration:

-To add a new integration, you need to extend the `Exchange` class found in `arb-watch/server/base/Exchange` and implement a few common methods that all descendants of Exchange require:
+To add a new integration, you need to extend the `Exchange` class found in `arb-watch/server/base/Exchange` and implement a few common methods that all descendants of Exchange require.
+When that is complete you can add the exchange to the `/arb-watch/server/exchanges.js` file and update the  to begin to see websocket events aggregated into a single orderbook w/ other active exchange events.
+Here is the basic layout of what a new exchange integration should look like:

 ```
 const { Exchange } = require('../base/Exchange');

 class NewIntegration extends Exchange {

+  constructor() {
+    this.exchangeName // lowercase exchange name
+    this.wsuri  // websocket uri for exchange
+    this.marketsUrl // Rest endpoint for basic markets data
+  }

   // This takes the raw rest response from the exchange's market
   // info and formats it in the following format:
   // [{ market: BTC-LTC }, { market: BTC-DASH }...]